bkiers/Curta/README.md

 13. AND: `&&`
 14. OR: `||`

-Note that expressions of equal precedence are *all* evaluated from left to right.
+Note that binary expressions are *all* evaluated from left to right.
 This means that an expression like 2<sup>3<sup>4</sup></sup>, `2**3**4`, is evaluated as `(2**3)**4`.
 Use parenthesis to let it evaluate from right to left: `2**(3**4)`

 ## Variables

-The variables `PI` and `E` from [Java 7's Math class](http://docs.oracle.com/javase/7/docs/api/java/lang/Math.html) are built-in, and you can assign variables yourself too, either programatically, or in the input that is to be evaluated.
+The variables `PI` and `E` from [Java 7's Math class](http://docs.oracle.com/javase/7/docs/api/java/lang/Math.html) are built-in, and you can assign variables yourself too, either programmatically, or in the input that is to be evaluated.
 Some examples:

 ```java